 In Italy, the new pope, John Paul the Second was formally installed as Bishop of Rome on Sunday (12 November), when he took possession of the city's Cathedral church, the Basilica of St.

-In Italy, the new pope, John Paul the Second was formally installed as Bishop of Rome on Sunday (12 November), when he took possession of the city's Cathedral church, the Basilica of St. John Lateran.
+Background: In Italy, the new pope, John Paul the Second was formally installed as Bishop of Rome on Sunday (12 November), when he took possession of the city's Cathedral church, the Basilica of St. John Lateran.

 SYNOPSIS: Each public appearance of the new Pope has attracted thousands of cheering spectators, and Sunday's journey in an open car through the streets of Rome was no exception.
 Although the Pope stressed in a recent speech that the Roman Catholic Church was not connected to any political community, he paused on his way to the Basilica to meet members of the city council.